TikhonJelvis/RL-book/chapter12/chapter12.md

     )
 ```

-Now we are ready to write the standard version of LSPI.
+Now we are ready to write the standard variant of LSPI.
 The code below is a straightforward implementation of our description above, looping through the iterations of GPI, `yield`ing the Q-Value `LinearFunctionApprox` after each iteration of GPI.

 ```python
 def least_squares_policy_iteration(